chris-purcell/zerobot/README.md

 # commands
 <pre>Currently available commands are:
+!auxcodes - Display Avaya auxcodes for team
+!bofh - Grab a random BOFH excuse
+!commands - To get a list of available commands !insult - Shout a witty insult to the channel!
+!ping - Check status of bot, responds with Pong!
-!commands - To get a list of available commands !weather - To get the local weather status around the office
+!qwatch - Get a list of pending SLA violation tickets !weather - To get the local weather status around the office !xkcd - Pull a random comic from XKCD.com
 </pre>